syncfusion-content/javascript-docs/js/api/ejSchedule.md

 {:#events:actioncomplete}

-Triggers after the action completion of the schedule.
+Triggers after the completion of action in the Schedule.

 <table class="params">
     <thead>